Nanolx/NanoDroid/doc/DeodexServices.md

 ## VDEX

-If you can see `/system/framework/oat/[arch]/services.vdex`, where [arch] is the device architecture (arm, arm64, x86 or x86_64), you should follow theese instructions.
+If you can see `/system/framework/oat/[arch]/services.vdex`, where `[arch]` is the device architecture (arm, arm64, x86 or x86_64), you should follow theese instructions.

-the instructions are basically simple, though plenty commands:
+The instructions are basically simple, though there is a lot of commands:

 * connect phone with PC while in TWRP, mount `/system` **read-write**
 * get latest `vdexExtractor`